• Skip to primary navigation

 Editing tags

-If you have tried to create a tag with the same name which is already present in that branch then you will receive an error.
-To deal with such conditions you can use the -f or -force in your git command instead of deleting and re-add the tag.
+If you have tried to create a tag with the same name already present in that branch, you will receive an error.
+To deal with such conditions, you can use the -f or -force in your git command instead of deleting and re-adding the tag.

 git tag -a -f <tag_identifier> <commit_id>